ibm-cloud-docs/openshift/openshift_cluster_scaling.md

 # Autoscaling clusters
 {: #ca}

 With the `ibm-iks-cluster-autoscaler` plug-in, you can scale the worker pools in your {{site.data.keyword.openshiftlong}} cluster automatically to increase or decrease the number of worker nodes in the worker pool based on the sizing needs of your scheduled workloads.
-The `ibm-iks-cluster-autoscaler` plug-in is based on the [Kubernetes Cluster-Autoscaler project](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler){: external}.
+The `ibm-iks-cluster-autoscaler` plug-in is based on the [Kubernetes Cluster-Autoscaler project](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler).
 {: shortdesc}